Skip to content

 Audio commentary

-There is an audio commentary system for blind and partially sighted supporters available free of charge for all supporters to be booked through the Disability Liaison Officer and Ticket Office.
+There is an audio descriptive commentary (ADC) system for blind and partially sighted supporters available free of charge for all supporters to be booked through the Disability Liaison Officer and Ticket Office.

 Sensory room